During challenging economic times, Americans try to stretch their dollars. Food is a flexible budget expense that can be reduced when money is tight.

 - Toast the crusts and end pieces of loaf bread.
 Crush into bread crumbs and store in the freezer for adding to recipes later.

-- Prepare your own salad dressing and save one-third to one-half the cost.
+- Prepare your own salad dressing and save one-third to one-half of the cost.

 Other Cost Cutters: